freelancing-people/content/Interviews/Rob Allen/01 - Rob Allen's Nineteen Feet Consulting Agency.md

 No. I keep an eye on the business' health at least once per month.

+### How do you charge your clients?
+Hourly basis or project costing?

+### How do you manage change requests?
+Do you consider them in your initial cost - what is your strategy in overall execution for change requests?

 ### You have a blog and people see you as an expert in PHP?
 How did you reach there?

 I've had a blog forever - well a really long time!
 I use it to help people and also write down things that I've learned that I don't want to have to re-learn.
 It's hard to keep everything in your head, so my blog is my external memory store.
 I think that it's best to write with the express intention of helping people rather than for "status" or "marketing" - it's more genuine and I think this shows in the writing.
 Nothing replaces long-term hard work and I've been writing about development on [akrabat.com](akrabat.com) since 2006, so I think that helps.